michycipher/michycipher/README.md

 ---

 ## 💼 Professional Skills
-With a solid background in **frontend technologies** and a strong focus on writing clean, efficient, and maintainable code, I specialize in:
+With a solid background in **frontend technologies** and **Mobile Development**, a strong focus on writing clean, efficient, and maintainable code, I specialize in:

 - 🚀 Building scalable, responsive, and user-friendly applications using **React, Next.js, and TailwindCSS**
 - 💡 Proficient in **JavaScript, TypeScript, Tailwind CSS**, and modern frontend libraries & frameworks